 We have come to the final installment of my series on common problems in a marriage.
 You can read part 1 and part 2.
 Today, we will tackle the difficult subject of love.
 Love should not be a complicated issue in marriage, right?
 Isn’t that why we get married?
 We “fall in love” and plan to live happily ever after.
 There is nothing wrong with the desire to be loved.
 However, when “being loved” turns into the demand to “feel loved”, a very painful and destructive corner is turned in the marriage.Read More

-A popular Christian rock group once said that love is a verb according to the Scriptures; it is to be given in abundance.
+A popular Christian rock group once said that love is a verb, and this is true based on what we see in the Scriptures.
+Biblical love is very different from the cheap love of the world.
 Biblical love is patterned after the love that God in Jesus Christ has for us.
-In marriage, biblical love is enduring (Psalm 17:12), is verbalized (Jeremiah 31:3), is compassionate (Psalm 112:4), is demonstrated by action (Romans 5:8), and is self-sacrificial (John 10:11).Read More
+In marriage, biblical love is enduring; is verbalized (Jeremiah 31:3); is compassionate (Psalm 112:4); is demonstrated by action (Romans 5:8), and is self-sacrificial (John 10:11).Read More

 We are not a licensed counseling agency, nor are we psychologically or medically trained therapists.
 We offer ‘pastoral’ counseling intended to bring life change through heart change.